marcllort/CanITravelTo_Backend/readme.md

 At first, only the frontend used Cloudfare as there was no need for the backend to use HTTPS, until I saw that an HTTPS website can't consume from a HTTP API.
 The options where to go back to HTTP in the frontend (I didn't manage to do it, because Github Pages always provides a HTTPS).

 The second option was to serve the API as HTTPS.
 I created my own certificates, but as they were self-signed, HTTPS didn't like them, so I had to have valid certificates.
-To get a SSL certificate, you need a domain name, so I then acquired canitravelto.wtf, to use it instead of the public AWS IP.
+To get an SSL certificate, you need a domain name, so I then acquired canitravelto.wtf, to use it instead of the public AWS IP.

 [canitravelto.com](canitravelto.com) is hosted by godaddy.com